 Credit unions tend to have more member-friendly products, whether that’s offering a higher APY on a savings account or a lower APR on a loan.
 Because of their non-profit status and community-oriented mission, credit unions can deliver a lot of value for their members.
 This value is more than just numbers.
 As CUNA Board Chairman Tony Budet said at CUNA GAC, “We’re in the people business, so our metrics must first focus on the human impact, rather than a financial impact.”vii

 There is an opportunity for credit unions to enhance their ability to help members achieve their goals by leveraging advanced analytics and data enrichment.
-By delivering personalized insights based on member transaction behavior, credit unions can help members better manage their day-to-day banking and improve their financial well-being.
+By delivering personalized insights based on member transaction behavior, credit unions can help members better manage their day-to-day banking and improve their financial well-being strategy.
 For instance, credit unions can identify for their members a change in their deposit or spending patterns, as well as proactively helping avert overdraft fees by anticipating cash flow issues.

 Credit unions shouldn’t be at a disadvantage when it comes to employing advanced analytics to help their members.
 It shouldn’t be a privilege only available to large banks with armies of data scientists.
 By leveraging the Personetics platform, credit unions can have the same level of intelligent interactions and personalized insights as the largest banks in the world enjoy.